martin059/virtualization-level-2-vagrant-setup/README.md

 This section of the project contains the necessary Ansible playbooks for automatically provisioning a [Prometheus](https://prometheus.io/) (with [Node Exporter](https://github.com/prometheus/node_exporter)) service on a VM.
 Prometheus is used to monitor the VM's resource utilization, such as CPU load.
 The project also includes a [Grafana](https://grafana.com/) instance.
 The Grafana instance uses the data provided by the Prometheus service to populate a dashboard.
 This dashboard can display resource utilization data and Grafana can send customizable alerts.

-The aim of this third level is to provide a way to register, monitor, and control a machine's resource utilization.
+The third level's role is to provide a way to register, monitor, and control a machine's resource utilization.
 This can be useful in cases where the consumption of these resources incurs a cost, such as a VM running in a cloud service or a continuous deployment node that should not remain blocked for an extended period of time.

 In the default use case of this project, Grafana monitors the Vagrant VM's CPU load and alerts an external service like [Slack](https://slack.com/intl/en-gb/) if the load exceeds 20% for at least 20 seconds.